-Students start the associate degree nursing program at WCC after applying to EMU's BSN program.
+Some students are completing a former EMU/WCC Collaborative program wherein the student started the associate degree nursing program at WCC after applying to EMU's BSN program.
 Through transfer credit and coursework, the Collaborative student meets program eligibility requirements.
 The student finishes the AAS degree at WCC and is eligible to take the NCLEX-RN.
 With one more semester of study at EMU, the student then finishes the BSN degree requirement.